KemPharm Inc. (KMPH)'s Financial Results Comparing With Marker Therapeutics Inc. (NASDAQ:MRKR) | New Business Observer

 |0.00

-KemPharm Inc. and Marker Therapeutics Inc. has shares held by institutional investors as follows: 33.5% and 35.3%.
-Insiders held 0.5% of KemPharm Inc. shares.
-On the other hand, insiders held about 13.5% of Marker Therapeutics Inc.’s shares.
+The shares of both KemPharm Inc. and Marker Therapeutics Inc. are owned by institutional investors at 33.5% and 35.3% respectively.
+KemPharm Inc.’s share owned by insiders are 0.5%.
+On the other hand, insiders owned about 13.5% of Marker Therapeutics Inc.’s shares.

 Performance